nshore/dev-test-generalist/README.md

 To connect to the mongodb container use the docker-machine ip address and the port 27017

 IDE Set up
 IntelliJ community for the IDE.
 Location of download.

 Make sure you have Java JDK 8 installed for dev environment.
 You may need to specify your SDK in IntelliJ.

 Once the project is imported to IntelliJ you will need to configure your run settings.
-Click Run -> Edit COnfiguration -> Add new Maven profile ->
+Click Run -> Edit Configuration -> Add new Maven profile ->

 Name: BikeApp
 Working Directory: C:/Personal/dev/bike_project/bike-app
 Command Line: spring-boot:run